hsbjz/hsbjz/README.md

-cry like a baby with autism strapped to a ceiling fan
+im not a flower, not a solar-powered calculator

 [strawpage](https://billbark.straw.page)   -      [atabook](https://billbark.atabook.org/)